FactorioParanoidal/ParanoidalModpack/mods/blueprint-sandboxes_1.17.1/README.md

 * [Updated blueprint has no entities during on_player_setup_blueprint](https://forums.factorio.com/viewtopic.php?f=48&t=88100)
 * [get blueprint-book from library link](https://test.forums.factorio.com/viewtopic.php?t=95272)

+### Editor Extensions Lab Setting is incompatible

+When Editor Extensions is enabled, its Lab Setting is disabled because it is incompatible with this mod.

 ## Credits
 * undermark5: Factorissimo Performance Improvements